ZonD80/Doodstrap/README.md

 How to install
 ----------------------------
-Copy to files to your server except database_schema.sql
+Copy all files to your server, except database_schema.sql

 Set permissions 777 to cache folder
 ```bash